tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * So what do transactions on a blockchain and digital signatures have in common?

- **Answer**: A transaction is just a signed message authorizing transfer of funds, hence cannot be modified and can be verified
+ **Answer**: A transaction is just a signed message authorizing the transfer of funds, hence cannot be modified and can be verified

 Tell the students to start thinking about the different ways you might use these cryptographic techniques in the context of blockchain and cryptocurrencies.